SamuelMR98/resume/resume.md

 - Familiarity with AV protocols and standards
 - Knowledge of AV hardware and systems integration
 - Solid understanding of software life cycle and version control (git)
+- Familiarity with unit testing, functional testing, and integration testing
 - Experience with design software (Figma, Adobe Illustrator, Adobe Photoshop)

 Volunteer Experience